FlowSs/PMT/README.md

-## Replication package for "Mutation Testing of Deep Learning: Are We There Yet?" paper
+## Replication package for "A Probabilistic Framework for Mutation Testing in Deep Neural Networks" paper

-This replication package contains all the scripts/data necessary to plot figures from our paper and redo experiments of our paper "Mutation Testing of Deep Learning: Are We There Yet?" submitted to the 33rd IEEE International Symposium on Software Reliability Engineering (ISSRE2022).
+This replication package contains all the scripts/data necessary to plot figures from our paper and redo experiments of our paper "A Probabilistic Framework for Mutation Testing in Deep Neural Networks?" submitted to the journal of Information and Software Technology.

 We also provide a quick way to adapt the framework for custom models/datasets/mutations.